Page Title

 Wet cleaning

 Tomatoes and cucumbers can be fermented in water until a layer of mould forms and seeds sink.
-Drain off debris, rinse and dry as above.
+Drain off debris, and rinse and dry as above.

 Storing